jVilla206/elist_analysis/README.md

 Based on these insights, the team would like to make several recommendations across several areas:

 * Products:
-** AceProducts should consider making cuts to the Bose Soundsport Headphones product line.
+  * Elist should consider making cuts to the Bose Soundsport Headphones product line.
 This product line has contributed less than 1% of total sales each year and has not shown any positive growth in either number of orders or sales.
 If we need to consider further aggressive cuts to product lines, Apple iPhone and the Samsung Charging Cable Packs should be next as these products contributed less than 3% of sales each year and took the longest to deliver to customers on average, which impacts customers' perception of our service negatively.

 * Loyalty Program:
-The team recommends continuing with the loyalty program as customers in the loyalty program have shown to make more purchases on average and contribute to higher sales.
+  * The team recommends continuing with the loyalty program as customers in the loyalty program have shown to make more purchases on average and contribute to higher sales.

 * Operational Effectiveness:
-As AceProducts continues to grow globally, consider assessing whether there are better national delivery partners we can work with.
-While our shipping times are on par with our largest eCommerce competitors, customers on average are increasingly expecting faster delivery times.
-There can be improvements made to our delivery network to align with growing consumer expectations.
+  * As Elist continues to grow globally, consider assessing whether there are better national delivery partners we can work with.
+While our shipping times are on par with our largest e-commerce competitors, customers on average are increasingly expecting faster delivery times.
+Improvements can be made to our delivery network to align with growing consumer expectations.

 * Marketing Channels:
-The team recommends continuing to make investments into the direct and email marketing channels.
-These continue to provide strong growth and contributions to sales.
-Consider decreasing marketing efforts on social media channels as sales attributed to these channels have accounted for less than 2% of total sales traditionally and declining even further in recent years.
+  * The team recommends continuing to make investments in the direct and email marketing channels.
+These will continue to provide strong growth and contributions to sales.
+Consider decreasing marketing efforts on social media channels as sales attributed to these channels have accounted for less than 2% of total sales traditionally and are declining even further in recent years.

 * Platform Improvements:
-Our website continues to see strong demand for new accounts.
-We recommend enhancements to continue to be made to our website and mobile apps as both platforms continue to see strong growth.
+  * Our website continues to see strong demand for new accounts.
+We recommend continuing to enhance the website and mobile apps as both platforms continue to see strong growth.

 # Future Considerations
 Further analysis can be performed in the future by breaking down the geographic and regional trends, and how performance varies across these dimensions with the same metrics from this project.